 If this all looks good, clicking the

-Restore Data button will start the process.
+Restore Data button starts the process.

 Restoring Data is Writing to Salesforce

 This writes data to your configured Salesforce environment; be certain you understand the possible ramifications this might have.

 The same Restore Best Practices apply to the GRAX Point in Time Restore as well.

 Once the Restore Execution has been submitted it can be monitored in the GRAX Console.
 This submits records in batches to Salesforce so you can see a number of different outcomes here.

 You can abort a Restore Execution but this won't perform a Rollback of data that has been successfully processed as part of this Point in Time Restore.
 Any data that has been successfully updated would need to be included in a new Point in Time Restore if it needed to be reverted to a previous state.